IS-Projects/forms-react/README.md

 # forms-react
-This repository is created based on the sixteenth module of the course "React - The Complete Guide 2022" by Maximilian Schwarzmüller.
-It covers how to "[Work] with Forms & User Input", which is used to create a simple form with data validation.
+This repository is created based on the 19th module of the course "React - The Complete Guide 2022" by Maximilian Schwarzmüller.
+It covers how to use redux in an advanced level.
+This is used to create a simple shopping app which connects to a database to fetch the items.

 ## Script to run the project: